rcl-ssl/docs/authorization/aad-application.md

 ![install](../images/authorization_aad_app/aad_app.PNG)

 - In the 'Certificates & secrets', create a new client secret.
+You must remember to change the client secret when it expires.
 It is recommended that you use the maximum expiry period for the secret.

 ![install](../images/authorization_aad_app/aad_app2.PNG)